saa23/contact-tracing-streamlit-app/README.md

 # Contact Tracing Streamlit App
-The app, generated from streamlit library, can function for tracing the historical contact location, it is usually done especially during the COVID-19 pandemic.
+An app, generated from Streamlit library, can be used for tracing the historical contact location, it is usually done especially during the COVID-19 pandemic.
 Through the app the tracing process can be searched based on `free text`, `zip code`, `business ID`, and `device ID`.
 ## Table of Contents
 - [Dataset](#dataset)
 - [Project Flow](#project-flow)